Field Artillery Regiment "a Cavallo": History

-On 8 April 1831 Royal Sardinian Army formed the 1st and 2nd horse batteries in Venaria Reale to support the army's cavalry regiments.
-Each battery consisted of four officers, seven non-commissioned officers, eleven corporals, 178 enlisted and 210 horses.
-On 23 August of the same year the two batteries were assigned to a newly formed Horse Artillery Brigade.
+On 8 April 1831, the Royal Sardinian Army formed the 1st and 2nd horse batteries in Venaria Reale to support the army's cavalry regiments.
+Each battery consisted of four officers, seven non-commissioned officers, eleven corporals, 178 enlisted men and 210 horses.
+On 23 August of the same year, the two batteries were assigned to a newly formed Horse Artillery Brigade.
 In 1848, during the First Italian War of Independence, the 3rd Horse Battery was formed, which, like the two others, participated in the war.
 In 1850 the horse batteries were assigned to the 1st Field Regiment and the 3rd Horse Battery was reorganized as a field battery.
 The remaining two batteries participated in the Second and Third Italian War of Independence, before being reorganized as field artillery batteries in October 1871.

-On 1 January 1884 the 8th Field Artillery Regiment in Verona formed two horse artillery brigades with two batteries each.
-On 1 November 1887 the 8th Field Artillery Regiment ceded the two horse artillery batteries to help from the Horse Artillery Regiment was formed in Milan.
+On 1 January 1884, the 8th Field Artillery Regiment in Verona formed two horse artillery brigades with two batteries each.
+On 1 November 1887, the 8th Field Artillery Regiment ceded the two horse artillery batteries to help from the Horse Artillery Regiment in Milan.
 The new regiment consisted of a staff, three horse artillery brigades of two batteries each, and a train brigade of four train companies and a depot.

-In 1895–96 the regiment provided 3 officers and 101 enlisted for units deployed to Eritrea for the First Italo-Ethiopian War.
+In 1895–96 the regiment provided 3 officers and 101 enlisted men for units deployed to Eritrea for the First Italo-Ethiopian War.
 In 1910 the brigades were renamed groups and a fourth horse artillery group was formed.
 In 1911–12 the regiment provided 11 officers and 377 enlisted for units deployed to Libya for the Italo-Turkish War.